foundling/css_knife/README.md

     -S, outputs stats (errors, duplicates)
     -D, find duplicate selectors
-    -o, write stdout to a file. cannot be the name of the source file -n, do not sort css declarations
-    -Z, include leading non-alphabetic characters like '.' and '#' in sort procedure.
+    -o, write stdout to a file. cannot be the name of the source file -Z, include leading non-alphabetic characters like '.' and '#' in sort procedure.

-    This option is positional and         applies to the next specified -r or -d flag.
-If none is present,
+    This option is positional and must come before a -r or -d flag.
+If no -r or -d flag follows the -Z flag, it is ignored.